Energy in Cyprus: Overview

 About 97% of the primary energy use was imported in 2008.
-However, the European Union RES target (2020) for Cypus is 13% giving Cyprus an opportunity to promote its own energy production and increase its energy independence of export in the near future.
+However, the European Union RES target (2020) for Cypus is 13% giving Cyprus an opportunity to promote its own energy production and increase its energy independence in the near future.
 According to the national action plan Cyprus expects it will also meet this target.

-According to the IEA key statistics 2010 the Cypriotic energy import in 2008 was 5 TWh higher than the primary energy use.
-If correct, this corresponds about 18% storage capacity of the annual energy use.
-There was equal imbalance in 2007.
+According to the IEA key statistics for 2010, Cypriot energy imports in 2008 were 5 TWh higher than the primary energy use.
+If correct, this corresponds to about 18% storage capacity of the annual energy use.
+There was an equal imbalance in 2007.

 Renewable energy

-With feed-in tariff for large wind power plants the Cypriot National Renewable Energy Action Plan targets 6.8% of renewable electricity share from wind power by 2020.
-In 2005 there was no wind energy, in 2010 3,5% of electricity.
-The EU countries average target by 2020 is 14%.
 A recent scientific article published in Renewable and Sustainable Energy Reviews in 2014 by Prof. Mete Feridun of University of Greenwich in London and his colleagues investigates the long-run equilibrium relationship among international tourism, energy consumption, and carbon dioxide emissions (CO_{2}), and the direction of causality among these variables.
 The authors report evidence that international tourism is a catalyst for energy consumption and for an increase in the level of carbon dioxide emissions in Cyprus.

+In 2021 Cyprus, amongst the EU members, was one of the least producing renewable energy.

+The table below shows the renewable electricity generation in Cyprus since 2010 as a percentage of the total electricity generation, according to Eurostat.

+Wind power

+With a feed-in tariff for large wind power plants, the Cypriot National Renewable Energy Action Plan targets a total of 6.8% of its renewable electricity share from wind power by 2020.
+In 2005 there was no wind energy; in 2010 it totaled 3.5% of electricity.
+The average target for all EU countries by 2020 is 14%.

 Solar

-The Cypriot target of solar power including both photovoltaics and concentrated solar power is combined 7% of electricity by 2020, which will be one of the top ones in the European Union markets.
-Respective target is in Spain 8%, Germany 7%, Greece 5%, Portugal 4% and Malta 1%.
+The Cypriot target of solar power, including both photovoltaics and concentrated solar power, is a combined 7% of electricity by 2020, which will be one of the top percentages in the European Union markets.
+Respective targets are 8% for Spain, Germany 7%, Greece 5%, Portugal 4%, and Malta 1%.